arluxmore/ecs-bluegreen/README.md

 ---

-Here’s an updated version of the **"Notes"** section in your `README.md` with a clear explanation of the flickering issue and a mention of the potential upgrade path:

----

 ### Notes

 * Green is automatically rebuilt on every GitHub push.
 It reflects the latest commit on the `main` branch.
 * Blue remains stable until manually updated with an `imageTag` via CDK.
 * You manage the blue/green lifecycle explicitly through separate deployments and load balancer routing rules.
 * Both environments use identical container, CPU, memory, and port settings for parity.
-* ⚠️ **Note on deployment flickering**: When deploying to the blue (production) environment using the default ECS rolling update strategy, users may briefly see a mix of old and new content ("flickering") during the rollout.
-This occurs because ECS replaces tasks gradually and routes traffic to both during the transition.
-* ✅ **Future enhancement**: To eliminate flickering and achieve true zero-downtime deployments, consider upgrading the blue environment to use **AWS CodeDeploy with blue/green traffic shifting**.
-This allows traffic to shift only after new tasks are healthy and supports automated rollback.

 ## Cleanup